swap-stack/game_price_checker_flutter/README.md

 # Game Price Checker Flutter App

 App to check price of games.
-Fetches data from an API endpoint created with FastAPI [link](https://github.com/swap-stack/game_scrape_fastapi) deployed on Heroku.
+Fetches data from an API endpoint created by me using FastAPI [HERE](https://github.com/swap-stack/game_scrape_fastapi) deployed on Heroku.

-This is a fun project to challenge and display my skills in different Frameworks (Backend: FastAPI & Frontend: Flutter) as well as a means to learn and apply and web crawling.
+This is a fun project to challenge and display my skills in different Frameworks (Backend: FastAPI & Frontend: Flutter) as well as a means to learn and apply web crawling.

 ## Screenshots